Assimilation of MetOp-C AMSU-A Data Using the ARMS as an Observation Operator in the YH4DVAR System

 PDF

-• The Advanced Radiative Transfer Modeling System (ARMS) is a fast satellite observation operator and is integrated into the four-dimensional variational data assimilation (4DVAR) system of the Yinhe (YH) global forecast model.
-This study investigates the impacts of assimilating satellite data from Meteorological Operational Satellite-C (MetOp-C) and the onboard Advanced Microwave Sounding Unit-A (AMSU-A) on the YH4DVAR performance.
-A comprehensive month-long statistical analysis from global data, complemented by a case study of Typhoon Hinnamnor, is undertaken to evaluate the impacts of AMSU-A under clear-sky conditions on model results.
-It is found that (1) the ARMS can achieve a comparable accuracy to the Radiative Transfer for the Television and Infrared Operational Satellite Operational Vertical Sounder version 11.2 (RTTOV v11.2) model in simulating satellite brightness temperatures, with only a 0.5% discrepancy in data retention after quality control; (2) incorporating the ARMS as a forward operator in the YH4DVAR system enhances the accuracy of tropical 850-hPa temperature and 500-hPa geopotential height forecasts; and (3) compared with RTTOV, the ARMS improves the intensity forecast for Typhoon Hinnamnor, reducing the average wind speed error by approximately 2% and the average pressure error by approximately 1%.
-Owing to its precision, stability, and computational efficiency, the ARMS is now an alternative observational operator to YH4DVAR and has great prospects in satellite data assimilation.
+• The Advanced Radiative Transfer Modeling System (ARMS), a computationally efficient satellite observation operator, has been successfully integrated into the YinHe four-dimensional variational data assimilation (YH4DVAR) system.
+This study investigates the impacts of assimilating Advanced Microwave Sounding Unit-A (AMSU-A) observations from the Meteorological Operational Satellite-C (MetOp-C) on the performance of YH4DVAR.
+Through a month-long global statistical analysis and a case study of Typhoon Hinnamnor, we evaluate the benefits of AMSU-A data assimilation under clear sky conditions.
+Key findings are as follows.
+(1) ARMS achieves simulation accuracy comparable to RTTOV (Radiative Transfer for the Television and InfraRed Observation Satellite Operational Verti-cal sounder) version 11.2, demonstrating only a 0.5% discrepancy in data retention after quality control.
+(2) Implementation of ARMS as an operator in YH4DVAR enhances forecast accuracy for the 850-hPa temperature and 500-hPa geopotential height in the tropical region.
+(3) Compared to RTTOV, ARMS has improved the intensity forecast of Typhoon Hinnamnor and reduced mean wind speed errors by approximately 2% and central pressure errors by approximately 1%.
+ARMS has now been operationally adopted as an alternative observational operator wi-thin YH4DVAR, demonstrating exceptional numerical stability, computational efficiency, and promising potential for future satellite data assimilation applications.

 • loading